-Sticky ads do count towards ad density, with the height being counted once towards the page’s ad density percentage.
+Sticky ads count toward ad density, with the height being counted toward the page’s ad density percentage.
 Video ads “that appear before or during video content that is relevant to the content of the page itself are not included in the measurement.”

-Not all animated ads are being blocked on Chrome, either – only the ones that rapidly flash.
+Not all animated ads are blocked on Chrome – only the ones that rapidly flash.

-As they are on desktop, auto-play video ads on mobile are also now restricted ads.
+As they are on desktop, auto-play video ads on mobile are also restricted.

-Users won’t have to worry about trying to find the “mute” button on Chrome for mobile anytime soon, either.
+Users won’t have to worry about finding the “mute” button on Chrome for mobile anytime soon.

-Postitial countdown ads are advertisements that appear after a user has followed a link in a piece of content.
+Postitial countdown ads appear after a user has followed a link in a piece of content.

 Much like prestitial ads with a countdown, users may be inclined to leave the page once they see a postitial countdown appear, as it makes them wait to enter the following page.

-Scrollover ads are unlike inline ads, as they do not move with the content on a page, but instead sit on top of the content.
+Scrollover ads are unlike inline ads, as they do not move with the content on a page but instead sit on top of it.